Buoyant Builders’ Merchants’ sales in November

-“Despite political uncertainty and turmoil, builders’ merchants’ sales in November were well up compared with last year and have increased in 11 of the last 12 months,” said John Newcomb, Managing Director BMF.
+“Despite political uncertainty and turmoil, builders’ merchants’ sales in November were well up compared with last year and have increased in 11 of the last 12 months,” comments John Newcomb, Managing Director BMF.

-The latest Builders Merchant Building Index (BMBI) report shows builders’ merchants’ sales to roofers, builders and contractors in November were 12.1% higher than in November 2015.
+The latest Builders Merchant Building Index (BMBI) report shows builders’ merchants’ sales to builders and contractors were 12.1% higher in November than in November 2015.
 They were still 7.0% up when adjusted for one additional trading day this year.
-Heavy Building Materials, which includes roofing materials, were 13.8% ahead, out-performing merchants generally.
-Workwear & Safetywear (+11.4%) and Timber and Joinery Products (+10.5%) were also strongly ahead.
+Heavy Building Materials was 13.8% ahead.
+Kitchens & Bathrooms (+12.0%) and Timber and Joinery Products (+10.5%) were also well up.

 Compared with the previous three months (June to August), September to November sales were 0.2% down.
-Workwear & Safetywear was 13.3% up.
+Plumbing Heating & Electrical (+17.1%) and Workwear & Safetywear were 13.3% up.
 Timber & Joinery Products, the second-largest category was 2.3% higher.

 BMBI Experts speak exclusively for their markets, explaining trends, issues and opportunities in construction.